IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 sharedComponents: ["Grid", "TreeGrid", "PivotGrid", "HierarchicalGrid"]
 ---

-# {Platform} {ComponentTitle} Selection
+# {Platform} {ComponentTitle} Selection Overview
 With {ProductName} {ComponentTitle} you can easily select data by using variety of events, rich API or with simple mouse interactions like single select.

-## {Platform} Grid Selection Example
+## {Platform} {ComponentTitle} Selection Example

-The sample below demonstrates the three types of {ComponentTitle}'s **cell selection** behavior.
+The sample below demonstrates three types of **cell selection** behaviors in {ComponentTitle}.
 Use the buttons below to enable each of the available selection modes.
 A brief description will be provided on each button interaction through a snackbar message box.

 <code-view style="height:650px"
            data-demos-base-url="{environment:demosBaseUrl}"